malcolmharr/Mechanistic-study-for-Parkinsons-Disease/README.md

 	export PATH=$PATH:/your/install/directory/NAMD_3.0alpha9_Linux-x86_64-multicore-CUDA
 	'''

-### 3. Download your protein of interest from the Protein Data Bank. (https://rcsb.org) and obtain the sequence for the antibody you wish to model.
-In this study, Prasinezumab's sequence was obtained from the Kyoto Encyclopedia of Genes and Genomes (https://www.kegg.jp/)
+### 3. Download your protein of interest from the [Protein Data Bank](https://www.kegg.jp/), and obtain the sequence for the antibody you wish to model.
+In this study, Prasinezumab's sequence was obtained from the [Kyoto Encyclopedia of Genes and Genomes](https://www.kegg.jp/).

 ## Docking

 Before running MD simulations, you must first use a protein-protein docking tool to obtain the structure of the complex.
-If you are using BioLuminate for antibody homology modeling, protein preparation, and docking, please see the documentation from Schrödinger for detailed instructions.
+If you are using BioLuminate for antibody homology modeling, protein preparation, and docking, please see the [documentation from Schrödinger](https://learn.schrodinger.com/private/edu/release/current/Documentation/html/bioluminate/maestro-bioluminate-homepage.htm?tocpath=Biologics%20Drug%20Discovery%7CMaestro%20BioLuminate%7C_____0) for detailed instructions.
 To allow and encourage reproducibility for those without licenses to Schrödinger software, you can use the following tools to obtain the same effect.

 ### 1. Antibody Homology modeling.

+Visit

+### 2. Adding hydrogens

+vmd script

+### 3. Protein Docking

+Hdock/Zdock

+## MD Simulation

+Link Dr. Lai paper

+### 1. Protein modification

+### 2. Minimization

+### 3. Solvation

+### 4. Production

+## Analysis

+### 1. Hydrogen Bonding

+### 2.

 ## Contact